Where To Be Seen And Not Eat In LA

-Every major city in the world has sceney restaurants—those over-the-top places where the rich, the famous, and the people trying to be rich and famous gather to be seen, take photos, and appear to look important.
+Every major city has sceney restaurants—those over-the-top places where the rich, the famous, and the people trying to be rich and famous gather to be seen, take photos, and appear to look important.
 In LA, this is an entire restaurant genre.
-For better or worse (OK, worse), this city is overflowing with beautiful, useless restaurants serving terrible food that attract a certain crowd of people who definitely didn’t do much today and definitely don't care about the food.
+For better or worse (OK, worse), this city is overflowing with beautiful restaurants that attract a certain crowd of people who definitely didn’t do much today and definitely don't care about the food.

-If you live here long enough, or you regularly have to plan meals with people in the industry, or you have a friend in town whose only knowledge of LA is what’s in Us Weekly, chances are you’re going to end up at one of these spots.
+If you live here long enough, or you regularly have to plan meals with people in the industry, or you have a friend in town whose only knowledge of LA is what’s shown on Bravo, chances are you’re going to end up at one of these spots.
 Here’s what to expect.

 If you took the saddest restaurant in Downtown Disney, filled it with A-list celebrities, and served food that hasn’t been seen since your aunt went on that cruise to Myrtle Beach in 1998, you’d get Craig’s.
 This seminal West Hollywood restaurant is arguably the most celebrity-packed place in the city, and yet somehow, it’s a complete bore.
 No one’s talking, no one’s having any fun - it’s just a handful of quiet booths joylessly picking at their spaghetti squash and whitefish piccata hoping their ex-wife’s lawyer doesn’t walk through the door.
 The best thing here is the free table bread, which is useless in a crowd that’d rather knowingly contract shingles than touch a carbohydrate.

 Gracias Madre is that vegan Mexican restaurant you recognize from every unemployed makeup influencer’s explore page.
-It’s a place that has successfully made a profit by selling edible cardboard to its patrons, but also one with an objectively beautiful side patio, good cocktails, and food that looks pretty after slapping a Mayfair filter on it.
+It’s a place that has successfully made a profit by selling edible cardboard to its patrons, but also one with an objectively beautiful side patio, good cocktails, and food that looks pretty after editing it in post.
 Just be sure you don’t actually eat it - a completely acceptable behavior given that no one here would be caught dead chewing food in public.

 Much like the club-travesty that is Tao and the bitter guy who still shows up at all our house parties to talk about “real art,” Catch is a place we wish New York had kept to itself.
 That’s not to say this ridiculously overpriced seafood restaurant is terrible, it’s just that this town already has plenty of rooftop restaurants full of people who pay for their Instagram followers.
 The food isn’t a total disappointment, but if you came here with the intention of taking down a seafood tower, the long line of Louboutins click-clacking down Melrose to come here should be your first indication that you got the wrong memo.

-Here’s the thing about Giorgio E. Baldi—the food at this iconic Italian restaurant in the Palisades is actually really good, it’s just that no one here is eating it.
+Here’s the thing about Giorgio E. Baldi—the food at this iconic Italian restaurant in the Palisades is actually pretty good.
+This issue is that no one seems to be eating much of it.
 With a tiny, cramped dining room where space between tables is measured by the inch, a meal at Giorgio is truly a night swim with the sharks.
 But instead of great whites, it’s studio execs, raging publicists, and Dustin Hoffman pouring sambuca shots under the table.
 It’s a wild time from start to finish, and if you’re worried about drowning, you should probably stay on land.

 Whether you’re just visiting LA and want to see some celebs screaming into cell phones, or you’ve been here for years and also want to see celebs screaming into cell phones, the Tower Bar is a must-visit.
-Located in the heart of The Strip, Tower Bar is an iconic LA establishment where young Hollywood types still want to hang out and pretend to eat tuna tartare.
+Located in the heart of The Strip, Tower Bar is an iconic LA establishment where young people who haven't booked since 2019 hang out and pretend to eat tuna tartare.
 The outdoor patio is a certifiable scene, so bring your best pair of sunglasses and sharpen up that side-eye.
 You’ve got some eavesdropping to do.